SalomePlatform/adao/doc/en/tui.rst

     This command allows to read or load a calculation case, from a file named "*FileName*" or a content in memory by "*Content*" or "*Object*".
-The "*Formater*" keyword can indicate "*TUI*" for commands of textual application programming interface, and "*COM*" for commands of COMM type coming from EFICAS interface for ADAO.
+The "*Formater*" keyword can indicate "*TUI*" for commands of textual application programming interface (default), and "*COM*" for commands of COMM type coming from EFICAS interface for ADAO.

 .. index:: single: dump

 **dump** (*FileName, Formater*)
     This command allows to save, in a file named "*FileName*", the commands of the current calculation case.
-The "*Formater*" keyword can indicate "*TUI*" for commands of textual application programming interface, and "*YACS*" for commands of type YACS.
+The "*Formater*" keyword can indicate "*TUI*" for commands of textual application programming interface (default), and "*YACS*" for commands of type YACS.

 .. index:: single: convert
 .. index:: single: FileNameFrom